-Held at Providence College and Roger Williams University in Spring for athletes competing in an 8 week training program.
+Swim time trials are held at Providence College and Newport County YMCA University in Spring for athletes competing in an 8 week training program with their local team.
 Athletes must attend one of these time trails to be eligible for the State Summer Games.
 Individual events are offered in all strokes (freestyle, backstroke, breaststroke and butterfly).
 Relay events are offered as well.
 Walking and floatation events are offered for athletes of lower ability.

 8 week training program held at a local training site until the State Summer Games.
 Competition is both traditional and unified and is held on Saturday and Sunday of the State Summer Games.
 Events offered are 500M and 1K time trials for entry level cyclists, while 5K and 10K Road Races are offered for the more experienced cyclists.